-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

-“He was my whole world” — Port Arthur teen who died in wreck had beaten death twice before
+“He was my whole world” — Port Arthur teen who died in wreck had beaten cancer, was starting college

 Adrian Castellanos beat cancer twice as a young child.